coatyio/coaty-js/docs/man/developer-guide.md

 Package information exposed by the `AgentInfo.packageInfo` object is extracted from the project's package.json file.

-The build mode exposed by the `AgentInfo.buildInfo` object is determined by the value of the environment variable `NODE_ENV` at build time.
+The build mode exposed by the `AgentInfo.buildInfo` object indicates whether the agent is built for a production, development, staging, or any other custom build environment.
+Its value is determined by the value of the environment variable `COATY_ENV` at build time.
 Typical values include `production` or `development`, but could be any other string as well.
 You should set this environment variable to a proper value before starting the build process.
-If this variable is not set, a `development` build mode is assumed.
-Note that `NODE_ENV` is also used by Node.js, e.g. the express server uses it at run time to determine whether it is a production or development environment.
+If this variable is not set, a `development` build mode is assumed unless a default build mode has been specified in the info script or function.

 The `serviceHost` property exposed by the `AgentInfo.configInfo` object represents the host name used for MQTT broker connections and REST based services.